What is the Isolation Feature Set

 With the Media Traffic Isolation feature activated, the media will only leave your studio infrastructure once to get transcoded.

 ShotGrid is compatible with the S3 Cross-Region replication feature, allowing your users located in different regions to read from the region closer to them in order to reduce latency and increase throughput.
 Replication to one region is currently supported.

-The Isolation feature set is available for all Super Awesome clients.
+The Isolation feature set is available to clients with an active ShotGrid subscription.
 See Getting Started for more details about how to active the different features.
 The activation of the isolation feature set is not instantaneous, and requires manual setup involving your AWS account.

 What the Isolation Feature Set is not

 The isolation feature set is not a completely isolated solution.
 Both the compute services and the database services are shared amongst clients, and managed by ShotGrid.
 From a hardware standpoint, the isolation features does not guarantee complete physical isolation.
 However, ShotGrid services are guaranteeing isolation at the memory level.
 Processes are never reused to answer requests from different clients during their lifetime.
 Client metadata is stored in different databases.
 Client media is individually stored on S3.

 The ShotGrid cloud service can be decoupled at a high level in 3 parts:

 Compute Stack: The part of the ShotGrid Service that handles client requests and serves data to the client.

 Media Storage: Where the client’s attachments, media, and assets are stored.
 ShotGrid uses AWS S3 to store client content.

 Please read Securing Studio IP in AWS: Cloud-based VFX Project Management with Autodesk ShotGrid for more details about the architecture.